 Arrange a cluster these little guys in the center of your dining table as a festive centerpiece or use them as individual place cards to add a little sparkle to your next fall party.
-With little more than a load of glue and a few handfuls of glitter, your little crafter can glitz and glam up a haul of mini pumpkins.
+With little more than some glue and a few extra handfuls of glitter, your little crafter can glitz and glam up a haul of mini pumpkins.

 What You Need:

 - Assorted glitter (regular kids’ craft glitter is fine)

 - Several sheets of newspaper or brown paper grocery bags